Anurag-raj03/CV_assign_MLOPS/README.md

 ## 📌 Summary

-> This project showcases a scalable, real-world, **end-to-end MLOps system** with:
+> This project demonstrates a **scalable, production-grade MLOps pipeline** by integrating the **complete lifecycle of a deep learning model**, including:

-* 🧠 Deep Learning model lifecycle automation
-* 🔁 Auto-retraining from live usage
-* ☁️ DVC + S3 version-controlled datasets
-* 🐳 Dockerized microservices
+✅ Real-time prediction
+✅ Automated data and model versioning
+✅ Scheduled and conditional retraining
+✅ Dockerized, modular architecture
-* 📡 Prometheus + Grafana for full observability
+✅ Full observability via Prometheus + Grafana
-* 🚀 Secure CI/CD deployment with only exposed to the world
+✅ Reliable CI/CD with minimal human intervention
+✅ Streamlit-based UI with FastAPI-powered backend

+⚙️ *It’s not just a project — it’s a blueprint for building real-world, deployable MLOps systems.*